jessupthefish/VGArchive/README.md

 ### 2. Fetch Data from the RAWG API (Optional)

-To update the database with the latest data from the RAWG API, use `fetch_games.py`.
+To update the database with new data from the RAWG API, use `fetch_games.py`.
 This requires a RAWG API key, which should be set as an environment variable for secure handling.

 - **Set the Environment Variable**:
   - In your terminal, set the API key for the session by running: